awsdocs/AWS-Kinesis-Video-Documentation/doc_source/gs-console-whatnext.md

 # What's Next?<a name="gs-console-whatnext"></a>

-After you have a video stream, you can start sending data to it from a Java application\.
-In your code, use Kinesis Video Streams options to configure your application to extract data from your media sources and upload to your stream\.
-For more information, see [Using the Java Producer Library](producer-sdk-javaapi.md)\.
+See the following topics for further information about Kinesis Video Streams:
++ [Producer Libraries](producer-sdk.md): Describes the classes and methods used to send media data to the Kinesis Video Streams service\.
++ [Stream Parser Library](parser-library.md): Describes how to create an application that reads and displays media data from a Kinesis video stream\.
++ [RTSP and Docker](examples-rtsp.md): Describes how to stream video to the Kinesis Video Streams service from a network \(RTSP\) camera\.